Whadup/weightedFastText/README.md

 	from tqdm import tqdm

   	# We assume that X is a list of strings, y is a numpy array of integer labels and
-	# weights is a numpy array of real-valued that should (approximately) sum to 1
+	# weights is a numpy array of real-valued example weights that should (approximately) sum to 1

 	ft = FastTextEstimator()